Andrea Boragno: Focus on art world

+Boragno’s important role in the development and growth of Alcantara’s relationship with the art world in recent years was the basis for the book “ALCANTARA The Material of Art”, published by Skira and edited by Luca Masia.
+The book tells the story of the birth and development of this special relationship, highlighting the many collaborations and projects Alcantara has undertaken with internationally renowned artists and designers.

 Over the years, the dialogue with creativity brought to the definition of a new form of cultural collaboration between industry and the art world.
 In fact the relationship purely based on patronage or fundraising objectives has been replaced by a cultural partnership relationship with international museums and institutions, where Alcantara material has become integral part of the creative process.